-The practice of journalism is changing dramatically thanks, in part, to a host of new media.
+Digital media has shifted the practice of journalism.
 Learn about the challenges facing journalists today and how to effectively communicate in the digital world.

 View degree requirements for the major in the Undergraduate Catalog.